Are chipmunks taking over your flower garden or gnawing your spring bulbs?

 In this guide, we’ll help you learn how to get rid of chipmunks.
-We’ll provide an overview of the top DIY and traditional control methods and help you decide on the humane solution that’s right for you.

 - Chipmunks are tiny rodents.
 They’re smaller than squirrels but no less voracious.
 As they collect and store food for the winter months, they can damage your gardens.

 - Chipmunks exist throughout the US and will establish themselves anywhere they can find enough food, water, and shelter.